 888/221-NLBM, 816/221-1920

 The Negro National League was founded in 1920 at the former Paseo YMCA, one block from the museum.
 This facility recreates the look, sound and feel of baseball during the height of the Negro Leagues.
-The exhibit covers the entire history of the Leagues from their inception after the Civil War through their demise in the 1960s while circling a replica baseball field with life-size bronze statues of some of the early players.
-Check to see if one of their guides is available during your visit; the stories bring to life the earliest days of both integrated and segregated play.
-Video presentation available with interviews of former players.
+Join them right after the Civil War and feel their demise in the 1960s while circling a replica baseball field with life-size bronze statues of some of the early players.
+At 18th and Vine, your kids will understand, ever so gently, the horror of racist indignities suffered by these amazing athletes.

 Harry S. Truman’s Independence, Missouri